demystifyfp/demystifyfp/content/fsharp/series/fstweet/deploying-to-azure-app-service.md

 The first step is manual, and our FAKE build script is already taking care of rest of the steps.

-> We'll be adding a separate step in our build script to run the application on cloud.
+> Later in this blog post, We'll be adding a separate step in our build script to deploy the application on cloud.

 To make this ideal scenario work, we need an intermediate step between three and four, which takes the connection string from the environment variable and replaces the connection string literal in *Db.fs* with this one.
 After successful compilation, we need to revert this change.